Older Adult Services

 Music Games for Cognition

 This group is best designed for individuals who are independent or who need minimal verbal/physical prompts during tasks.
 A variety of music-based games are used in this group paired with live music, trivia, and group discussion.
 Games include musical versions of Jeopardy, Bingo, Deal or No Deal, Bottoms Up, Wheel of Fortune, and original games.
 Picture prompts, listening samples, and other cues are used to address memory maintenance, teamwork, social-communication, and other skill areas.
-This group is best designed for group sizes 6-12.
+This group is best designed for groups of 6-12.

 Adult Choirs and Ensembles

 Music-based interventions can assist in range of motion, walking, independence, fine motor skills, and other areas of motor functioning.
 Through therapeutic instrument play, singing exercises to help with breathing, and structured movement to music, older adults can improve and maintain their motor skills.
 Individuals participating in this program will have opportunities to engage in drumming, dancing, and singing exercises according to an individual or group treatment plan.
 Group size is recommended to be no bigger than 10 individuals to assure individualized attention.
 We welcome input from physical therapists and occupational therapists for the development of this service and can design interventions to target goals on treatment plans delivered through those modalities.